People often ask me why I do what I do? I believe it stems from being a “highly sensitive person” (HSP).

-Success is using your authentic skills in service of others.
+Success is using your authentic skills in service of others, without depleting yourself.

 It was time to venture full-time into entrepreneurship and a commitment to using my authentic skills in service of others.
 I believe that is actually one way to define success.
 Since then I’ve helped thousands of people set priorities, let go of what isn’t serving them, create spaces that nourish and schedules that breathe.

-Not long after committing to my business, I volunteered for Professional Organizers in Canada as the Direcotor of Marketing.
+Not long after committing to my business, I volunteered for Professional Organizers in Canada as the Director of Marketing.
 This led to opportunities to represent the association in media.
 Since then, I’ve enjoyed sharing my philosophies and practical advice in media such as Fast Company, Maclean’s, The Globe and Mail, The Huffington Post, Reader’s Digest, The Social, and The Marilyn Denis Show, and am often called on to contribute to news and lifestyle publications.
 I'm also thrilled to promote products and services I believe boost organization, productivity and pleasure in people's lives.

 Volunteering is a wonderful way to build a variety of skills and give back.
 It often provides unexpected rewards.

 At the urging of several clients who were asking me if I would consider coaching them, I decided to pursue proper training and took the Graduate Certificate in Executive Coaching program at Royal Roads University.
 Now, as a Certified Executive Coach and Associate Certified Coach through the International Coaching Federation, I focus on helping forward-thinking companies create productive work cultures, environments, and practices to unleash the potential of their human partners.
 I work with leadership and team members to develop a common language and understanding of key concepts through presentations and workshops.
 Coaching and ongoing communications are the perfect complements to further stimulate mindset shifts and drive lasting behaviour change.